Topics of plans for the section "Knowledge"

 b) rationalism;

-c) the internal unity of sensual and rational began in knowledge.
+c) internal unity of sensual and rational principles in cognition.

 C8.
-You will prepare a detailed answer on the topic " Scientific knowledge».
+You have to prepare a detailed answer on the topic " scientific knowledge».

 Make a plan according to which you will cover this topic.
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

-Scientific knowledge as the process of obtaining true knowledge.
+Scientific knowledge as a process of obtaining true knowledge.

 a) description;

-c) predictation of processes and phenomena of reality.
+c) prediction of processes and phenomena of reality.

-3. The specifics of this type of knowledge.
+3. The specificity of this type of knowledge.

 4. Levels of knowledge: